 - macOS 10.12+

 - · Solaris 11

 - NetBSD

 - Other Linux distributions still supported by their vendors, such as:

-- Ubuntu 20.10+
+- Ubuntu 22.10+

 - Gentoo

 - Arch Linux

 - OpenWRT/LEDE 17.01+

-• Other CPU architectures (mips, mipsel, sparc, ...)
+- Other CPU architectures (arm, arm64, mips64, ppc64, s390x)

 2.5.3 Community-Maintained

 These systems may not all have the required dependencies for building BIND easily available, although it is possible in many cases to compile those directly from source.
 The community and interested parties may wish to help with maintenance, and we welcome patch contributions, although we cannot guarantee that we will accept them.
 All contributions will be assessed against the risk of adverse effect on officially supported platforms.